WHAT IT IS, WHAT IT ISN'T, WHY YOU NEED A COACH, TIPS FOR HIRING ONE, AND HOW TO MEASURE IMPACT OF COACHING

 What is the cost of a dysfunctional management team?

-What is the cost of lost opportunities because the executive doesn't take time to be challenged, ro reflect and to look towards the future?
+What is the cost of lost opportunities because the executive doesn't take time to be challenged, to reflect and to look towards the future?

-It’s hard to quantify in financial terms the increased motivation levels, greater creativity and innovation, more effective teams, and the other “fluffy” stuff that are key ingredients of a successful and effective leader?
+It’s hard to quantify increased motivation levels, greater creativity and innovation, more effective teams, and the other “fluffy” stuff that are key ingredients of a successful and effective leader in financial terms.

 Sure, you can measure increase in revenue after coaching the sales leader.
 But is the revenue increase because of the coaching, or because of less sick days in the team, or market forces, or something else?

 Most companies use soft indicators to measure the impact of coaching